-Students wishing to be eligible for New York State Department of Education certification as a K 12 physical education teacher must complete additional requirements beyond the M.A. degree.
-Among the other requirements are: (a) an undergraduate degree in kinesiology or physical education or the equivalent in course work (see below); (b) completion of 100 hours of pre practica; (c) completion of a full semester of student teaching (BBSR 4700, 3 credits) or, if employed full-time as a physical education teacher, completion of an internship in teaching physical education (BBSR 4705, 3 credits); (d) completion of state-approved courses in Detection and Reporting of Child & Substance Abuse and in Violence Prevention; (e) satisfactory scores on the state administered ATS-W, LAST, and the Physical Education Content Specialty tests.
+Students wishing to be eligible for New York State Department of Education certification as a K 12 physical education teacher must complete additional requirements as part of the M.A. degree.
+Among the other requirements are: (a) an undergraduate degree in kinesiology or physical education or the equivalent in course work (see below); (b) completion of 100 hours of pre practica; (c) completion of a full semester of student teaching (BBSR 4700, 3 credits) or, if employed full-time as a physical education teacher, completion of an internship in teaching physical education (BBSR 4705, 3 credits); (d) completion of state-approved courses in Detection and Reporting of Child & Substance Abuse, Dignity for All Students Act (DASA) and in Violence Prevention; (e)

+satisfactory scores on the state administered ATS-W, LAST, and the Physical Education Content Specialty tests.
 The exact coursework needed to complete state teacher certification requirements will be determined by the program coordinator, but will; include all the courses on the next page.